 I experimented, until I found the best tiny containers and the best packing cubes, suitcases, and backpacks for different trips.

 I also figured out which items I need for a comfortable flight and many other things I will share with you.

 I have wasted a lot of money buying the wrong items until I found the best ones, and I want to help you avoid these mistakes.

 The pandemic restrictions on travel were not easy for me.
 I missed my beloved Europe so much, but since I was in the US, I had to wait.

 I was very happy to be able to go on a couple of brief trips within the US, and I was wearing my mask as I was supposed to.
 And no, I wasn't worried about the inconvenience of wearing a mask.
 I have so many real obstacles traveling alone in some unknown places in the world, that if small things like wearing a mask troubled me, I would just stay home.
 It's just not a big deal for me!

 This is a very happy face (even a mask can't hide this!:) of a person who is doing what she loves the best!

-If you are interested, you can keep up with my adventures and findings on social media and in my posts.
-Please subscribe to my blog, if you would like to follow.
-I also give practical advice on the travel itineraries, as I've very experienced in that, and I know how to find great bargains without sacrificing the quality of your trip!
+I also give practical advice on travel itineraries, as I'm very experienced in that area, especially in the best way to get around Portugal, and know I know to find great bargains without sacrificing the quality of your trip!